Sterling Archer: Conception

 FX initially disapproved of Archer's bumbling demeanor, as similar endeavors have previously been done on multiple occasions.
 This made it especially difficult on Reed in writing the script for "Mole Hunt", the pilot episode of the series.
-"It was hard, if a guy’s really good looking and apparently rich and has a great apartment and has really great clothes and dates all the girls and could kick your face off, if he’s also the smartest guy in the room, you’re not going to root for him."
+"It was hard, if a guy's really good looking and apparently rich and has a great apartment and has really great clothes and dates all the girls and could kick your face off, if he's also the smartest guy in the room, you're not going to root for him."
 Indeed, he would often debate with the executives of FX on the character throughout the first season, but concerns later subsided after Reed asserted that Archer was merely overconfident, and not dumb.
-"He’s just supremely confident and thinks that nothing bad is ever going to happen to him, so in these dangerous situations where he’s being an idiot, he’s just being willfully obtuse to see what will happen."
+"He's just supremely confident and thinks that nothing bad is ever going to happen to him, so in these dangerous situations where he's being an idiot, he's just being willfully obtuse to see what will happen."

 All of the main characters on the program were modeled after a select group of local residents of Atlanta.
 The producers then had them dressed in period clothing.
 "We just grabbed people around here, and then it was just sort of a fluke that they ended up looking like, to some extent, their real-life counterparts."
 Archer was designed after an electrician who, according to Adam Reed, was "exactly that handsome and also really nice".

 Casting

 Reed originally wanted to provide the voice of the character, but eventually recognized that his voice would stand out among other professional actors.
 H. Jon Benjamin—whom Reed was familiar with from his work on various Adult Swim cartoons such as The Venture Bros. and Home Movies—was approached by Reed for the role of Archer while Benjamin was visiting his parents in Tucson, Arizona.
-Benjamin was given a copy of the pilot script, and later recorded it at a Tucson studio the following week, relating, "So I think I just went in to this—it was in the back of this guy’s house or something.
+Benjamin was given a copy of the pilot script, and later recorded it at a Tucson studio the following week, relating, "So I think I just went in to this—it was in the back of this guy's house or something.
 He had a makeshift studio.
-So it felt dirty, but I don’t think I read the script prior, didn’t get it.
+So it felt dirty, but I don't think I read the script prior, didn't get it.
 I just happen to be visiting my parents and it all happened, so I just went in and read and it worked out well for them, not for my parents."
-Benjamin was contingent with the role, as he was apprehensive on imitating a spy.
+Benjamin was ambivalent about the role, as he was apprehensive about imitating a spy.
 The Home Movies actor was a top prerogative for Reed in portraying the character because of his distinctive voice.
-"One of the reasons I think that you root for him, besides knowing that some of it isn’t his fault, he’s got this terrible mother and a terrible childhood, is Jon’s delivery.
-It’s so disarming that even the most conceited, hurtful, horrible things that Archer says, when Jon puts voice to them, they come across as not so bad."
+"One of the reasons I think that you root for him, besides knowing that some of it isn't his fault, he's got this terrible mother and a terrible childhood, is Jon's delivery.
+It's so disarming that even the most conceited, hurtful, horrible things that Archer says, when Jon puts voice to them, they come across as not so bad."